 The Scheme may invest in other scheme(s) under the same AMC or any other mutual fund without charging any fees, provided that aggregate inter-scheme investment made by all Schemes under the same AMC or in Schemes under the management of any other asset management shall not exceed 5% of the net asset value of the Mutual Fund.
+No investment management fees shall be charged for investing in other schemes of the Fund or in the schemes of any other mutual fund.
 Further, the Scheme shall not invest in any fund of funds scheme.